benisai/Openwrt-Monitoring/README.md

   >iptmon - to monitor per device usage

-You will also need a Home Server running Docker to run Prometheus(TSDB), Grafana(Dashboard), AdGuardHome(DNS) and some Prom-Exporters.
+You will also need a Home Server running Docker to run the following applications

+  >Prometheus - Container to scrape and store data.

+  >Grafana - Container to display the graphs. (you will need to add your Prometheus location as the data source)

+  >AdGuardHome - Container to block Ads/Porn/etc.

+  >Prom-Exporters - Container(s) used to export data so prometheus can scrape the data.

 ----